puppetlabs/puppetlabs-apache/README.md

 Determines whether the HTTPD service state is managed by Puppet .
 Defaults to 'true'.

+#####`service_restart`

+Determines whether the HTTPD service restart command should be anything other than the default managed by Puppet.
+Defaults to undef.

 #####`trace_enable`

 Controls how TRACE requests per RFC 2616 are handled.
 More information about [TraceEnable](http://httpd.apache.org/docs/current/mod/core.html#traceenable).
 Defaults to 'On'.